 The College seeks to engage more effectively with this group and celebrate their achievements.
 A new survey was designed to explore workforce challenges in particular, but we also wanted to understand better the issues that matter to SAS anaesthetists.
 Free text responses have provided rich and varied data.
-This has been shared with other interested parties, including the AAGBI and the British Medical Association (BMA) at a Joint Working Party, which aims to identify specific action points for each organisation to report on and take forward by the end of 2017.
+This has been shared with other interested parties, including the AAGBI and the British Medical Association (BMA) at a Joint Working Party, which aims to identify specific action points for each organisation to report on and take forward by the end of 2017, with a report due to be prepared by early 2018.